codeware-sthlm/enjinex/example/certbot_extra_domains/README.md

+# Extra domains

+Apply extra domains to each service domain defined in `docker-compose.yml`.

-1. put your letsencript primary key domain name as the filename.
+1. Put your Let's Encrypt primary domain name as the filename
-2. list extra domain names each line in the file.
+2. List extra domain names in each line in the file